wanderingstan/babel/docs/cmdline.rst

                             do not use fuzzy matching (default False) --previous            keep previous msgids of translated messages (default False)
+      -w WIDTH, --width=WIDTH
+                            set output line width (default 76)
+      --no-wrap             do not break long message lines, longer than the output line width, into several lines

 If ``output_dir`` is specified, but ``output-file`` is not, the default filename of the output file will be::